lrusso/AssistBot/README.md

 There is a ChatBot.php file sample in this repository that shows how the data may be received.

-## Based on BotUI with a few updates:
+## Based on BotUI with several bugfixes and updates

 | UPDATE  | ELEMENT  | DETAILS |
 | :------------: |:---------------:| :-----|